UPDATED: 4:00 p.m. ET, May 28, 2023

-As the country observes Memorial Day, it’s important to remember that the history of Black people in the American military is a complicated one.
+As the country observes Veterans Day, it’s important to remember that the history of especially Black people in the American military is a complicated one.
 On its surface, it’s yet another one of the countless ways that Black people have helped build this country and keep it safe.
 However, beneath that veneer lies some ugly truths that haunt the U.S. military’s legacy to this day.

 And while much of that has to do with Black soldiers‘ time enlisted in the armed forces, the way that Black veterans have largely been treated has been the subject of much scrutiny since Crispus Attucks became the first American casualty of the Revolutionary War.